shhossain/computer_science/Boolean Logic/readme.md

 Boolean logic is a branch of mathematics that deals with the values of truth and falsehood.
 It is a system of logic that uses only two values, 0 and 1, to represent false and true, respectively.
 It is also known as Boolean algebra, named after George Boole, who first described it in 1854.

+Programs use simple comparisons to help make decisions.
+Boolean logic is a form of algebra where all values are either True or False.
+These values of true and false are used to test the conditions that selection and iteration are based around.

 ## Common Boolean Operators

 | Operator | Name |               Description               |